LIST OF GOOD MANNERS ALL KIDS MUST LEARN

 Here, when teaching not to interrupt, they should also be taught the alternative – that is, what to do when they want to say something.

-Firstly, parents should model this behaviour when kids talk.
+Firstly, parents should model this behavior when kids talk.
 When they say something if you interrupt them by snapping, they might exhibit the same behaviour too.

 So, teach them to wait patiently for their turn by you listening to them fully when they talk.